 Kim Hartley Kean, Head, Royal College of Speech & Language Therapists Scotland

 10:25 The inclusive communication hub

 Morven Brooks, Chief Executive Officer, Disability Equality Scotland

 Dr Paul Hart, Head of Research and Practice, Sense Scotland

 11:05 Questions and discussion

 Session 2: Interactive session: getting your practice right for people with communication support needs

 In this session you will:

 - Learn about the links between inclusive communication, the Equality Act 2010 and the United Nations Convention on the Rights of Disabled People.

-- Discover the barriers and enablers for people with communication difficulties engaging with your services through interactive exercises
+- Discover the barriers and enablers for people with communication support needs engaging with your services through interactive exercises and individual examples

 - Explore creative and affordable approaches which will make your service more accessible and help you meet your statutory duties